-According to a 2008 forest certification policy statement by the National Association of State Foresters:
+Following is a 2013 forest certification policy statement by the National Association of State Foresters:

 While in different manners, the ATFS, FSC, and SFI systems include the fundamental elements of credibility and make positive contributions to forest sustainability… No certification program can credibly claim to be “best,” and no certification program that promotes itself as the only certification option can maintain credibility.